DaveyEke/react-native-nitro-cos-sim/README.md

 1. The benchmarks were desinged by Claude, because I didn't know how to design a proper test for something like this.
 2. I got help from Claude when I implemented the vDSP example as I did not have previous experience with it.
 3. All in all, I made sure not to vibe code but to do my best to understand.
+4. If you notice any mistake or if anything seems absurd, sorry about that, my head hurts at the moment.

 ## Credits